Corbin Carroll Player Props: Diamondbacks vs. Rockies

-Corbin Carroll -- batting .297 with three doubles, two home runs, five walks and five RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the mound, on May 30 at 9:40 PM ET.
+On Wednesday, Corbin Carroll (.649 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
+First pitch is at 9:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Rockies.
+In his last game, he hit a home run while going 1-for-2 against the Rockies.

 Corbin Carroll Game Info & Props vs. the Rockies